 Always alert the venues in advance of your visit.
 If you’re running a photowalk for a business or organisation they may brief you on safety.
 Ask questions if you have any concerns.
-For large groups you should ideally have a number of organisers present and alert people to any potential hazards.
-If you’re running regular photowalks as part of your business you may wish to consider getting insurance.
+For large groups, you should ideally have a few organisers present and alert people to any potential hazards.
+If you’re running regular photowalks as part of your business, you may wish to consider getting insurance.

 AFTER THE EVENT

 Sharing photographs is a lovely way to engage after the event and it’s fascinating to see how everyone captured the day.
-Don’t forget to use the event hashtag.
+Just don’t forget to use the event hashtag!
 There’s often a buzz when the event is over so it’s great to send a save the date for the next photowalk.

 If you’re planning a walk, I hope you have a fantastic time!